cloudtools/troposphere/README.md

                                              publicIPAddress=SubResource(id=publicIp.Ref()))],
                                     networkSecurityGroup=SubResource(id=nsg.Ref()))

-# Add dependencies on VNET & Public IP to the Network Interface
+# Set dependencies on VNET & Public IP to the Network Interface
 networkInterface.with_depends_on([publicIp, vnet])

 # Create a parameter for the VM password and add it to the template